 "After applying the deodorant I then realize the smell that was coming from the tube and now my body.
 It was so bad I threw up.
 You cannot imagine what it feels like to throw up with the amount of stitches I have in my chest right now.
 It was pure torture!
 I have spent multiple attempts using a warm washcloth & soap to scrub the stink off my arms.
 This disgusting stuff is not coming off!"

-Our Non-Toxic Deodorant Recommendation
+Our Clean Deodorant Pick

 The natural, non-toxic deodorant product we recommend is Native Deodorant Unscented.